 These organisations have been actively involved in developing our information governance framework, along with our wider patient and public involvement (PPI) groups.

-To become a member of the CADRE federated network, organisations will have to meet several requirements and be approved by the Data Federation Governance Group.
+To become a member of the CADRE federated network, organisations will have to meet several requirements and be approved by the CADRE Data Federation Governance Group.
 For example, they will need to:

-• Be based, and store data, in the United Kingdom or in a country recognised by the United Kingdom as providing a similar level of personal data protection via an “adequacy decision”,
+• Be based, and store data, in the United Kingdom or in a country recognised by the United Kingdom as providing a similar level of personal data protection via an “adequacy decision”

-• Be registered with the Information Commissioner’s Office (ICO),
+• Be registered with the Information Commissioner’s Office (ICO)

-• Have completed the NHS Data Security and Protection Toolkit or another internationally recognised information management accreditation such as ISO or SOC,
+• Have completed the NHS Data Security and Protection Toolkit or another internationally recognised information management accreditation such as ISO or SOC

 CADRE is not a legal entity, but an environment that enables research, including federated analysis, to be carried out.
 The organisations involved in the CADRE data federation are the legal entities and data controllers managing CADRE.